neonmodder123/nothing-spacewar-linux/README.md

-Attempt to get Ubports working on Nothing Phone 1 (Spacewar) This tree is based on Fairphone 5 (fp5) on Ubports Gitlab reference port (halium 11)
+Attempt to dualboot Droidian and Android on the Nothing Phone 1 (Spacewar) This tree is based on Fairphone 5 (fp5) on Ubports Gitlab reference port (halium 11)

 Current status :